 Below are a few practices that someone can implement into their life to focus on their strengths, and start to shift their perspective (both what they are, and how they can start using them today):

-2) Mindfulness: a nonjudgmental present moment awareness.
+Take a moment to practice mindfulness.
 Pause, with curiosity, and look around you.
 Notice your surroundings.
 Use your five senses to take in the sights, sounds, smells.
 Notice the taste in your mouth.
 Notice the feeling of your clothes; if you’re sitting, the support of your chair.
 Notice any tension in your body.
 Notice your breath.
 You might even send your breath to any tension in your body.
 Take a few moments here, and be with the experience, without judgment.